Looking for a way to use the equity you have in your home to get a loan?

-A home equity loan will provide the borrower with a lump sum of cash that is required to be paid back in fixed rate monthly payments.
-Typically you can borrow up to 80% LTV, or loan to value ratio in your home.
+A home equity loan will provide the borrower with a lump sum of cash that is required to be paid back in fixed-rate monthly payments.
+Typically you can borrow up to 80% LTV or loan to value ratio in your home.
 You may be able to get a home equity loan with bad credit.

 Home equity lines of credit

-A HELOC is a revolving line of credit a borrower can pull money out of on an as needed basis, similar to a credit card.
+A HELOC is a revolving line of credit a borrower can pull money out of on an as-needed basis, similar to a credit card.
 You will not pay interest on the amount of available credit.
 You are only charged interest on the money you borrow.

 A reverse mortgage is for borrowers that are 62 years of age or older.
 A reverse mortgage is a kind of second mortgage that you use your home equity to get cash.
-The difference in a reverse mortgage and the other types of second mortgages is that a reverse mortgage does not need to be repaid until after death.
+The difference between a reverse mortgage and the other types of second mortgages is that a reverse mortgage does not need to be repaid until after death.

 Second Mortgage Rates

-- You can pay off high interest debt
+- You can pay off high-interest debt

-- Make home improvements and repairs to increase the value of your home
+- Make home improvements and repairs to increase the value of your home.

-- Write off interest from a second loan
+- Write off interest from a second loan.

-- Second mortgage loans have lower rates than other types of loans
+- Second mortgage loans have lower rates than other types of loans.

-- Use for debt consolidation
+- Use for debt consolidation.

-- Lose your built up equity in your home
+- Lose your built-up equity in your home

 - Increase monthly payment obligations